Cancer Champions Breakfast Raises a Record $1,063,799.18 for Local Cancer Care

 The virtual Breakfast event, which took place the morning of Wednesday, September 16th, was one of the first of its kind in Ottawa.

-Nearly everyone in Ottawa has faced the challenges of the COVID-19 pandemic in one way or another…but that didn’t stop hundreds of business and community leaders across the city from coming together this morning to make a difference in the lives of local families who are facing cancer.
+Nearly everyone in Ottawa has faced the challenges of the COVID-19 pandemic in one way or another…but that didn’t stop hundreds of business and community leaders across the city from coming together on September 16th to make a difference in the lives of local families who are facing cancer.

 Well, coming together virtually – Table Captains, guests, sponsors, speakers, and Leadership Council members tuned into the event from the comfort of their own homes to hear messages of hope and raise much-needed funds for local cancer care.